shar - phpMan

 This is the "specify compaction (compression) program" option.
 This

-option takes an argument string `PROGRAM'.
+option takes a string argument `PROGRAM'.

 This option has some usage constraints.
 It: